Jigneshmotwani/File-Sharing-System-Chord-50.041/documentation/Meeting-3.md

 **Data Replication for Fault Tolerance:**

-The successor list is used to replicate file chunk data across nodes in the Chord network.
+The successor list is also leveraged to replicate file chunk data across nodes in the Chord network.
+The size of the successor list, denoted as r, corresponds to the number of replicas created for each file chunk.
+For simplicity in our case, we assign r equal to the successor list size (r=k).

 Each chunk is replicated to the nodes in the successor list of the original holder node.
 In the event of a node failure:

 - The replicas stored on the successors can be used to retrieve the data seamlessly.
 - The next destination for a file chunk or replica can be quickly determined by iterating through the successor list, simplifying fault recovery and enhancing system reliability.